 - Ribs cannot be felt

-In order to properly diagnose your dog with obesity, your veterinarian will perform a physical exam.
+To properly diagnose your dog with obesity, your veterinarian will perform a physical exam.

 To lose weight, your dog must burn more calories than it eats.
 Recommended treatment consists of: